 Model Curation - Provides the curation status of the model.
 Note: this is soon to be updated.

 Mathematics - Displays all the mathematical equations contained in the model.

-Generated Code - Creates code (C, C-IDA, F77, MATLAB or Python) for the model.
+Generated Code - Various codes (C, C-IDA, F77, MATLAB or Python) generated from the model.

 Cite this model - Provides details on how to cite use of the CellML model.